 The park includes a visitors center, gift shop, trail check-in, picnic areas, shelters, several overlooks, a paved path to the main overlook, horseback riding stables, water sports/activities, and some interesting historical and mining exhibits.

 My trip to Corbin was a complex mix of hesitance, anxiety, surprise, doubt, natural beauty, a few cool people, and a damn fine cup of coffee.
-Corbin is definitely on the right track, and I look forward to seeing the positive changes that are coming for its people and to their reputation in the future.
+Corbin is getting on the right track, and I look forward to seeing the positive changes that are coming for its people and to their reputation in the future.

 © Copyright Fernwehtun, 2015- Current.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Fernwehtun and Fernwehtun.com with appropriate and specific direction to the original content.